mattermost/docs/source/administration/mobile-changelog.md

 ### Bug Fixes

 #### All apps
- - Fixed an issue where a hashtag (#) character added to an announcement banner caused the app to display a blanck screen.
+ - Fixed an issue where a hashtag (#) character added to an announcement banner caused the app to display a blank screen.
  - Fixed an issue where users were still able to upload files via the share extension when ``EnableMobileFileUpload`` was disabled on the server.
  - Fixed an issue where a draft message on the reply thread was not retained if the user navigated away from the thread.
  - Fixed an issue where a thumbnail of a file attachment posted in a reply thread displayed in the center channel.
- - Fixed an issue where users were unable to join public channels via channel permalinks.
+ - Fixed an issue where users were unable to join public channels via channel links.

 #### iOS specific
  - Fixed an issue where user received an error when opening links on iOS 14 when Safari was not set as the default browser.